Ross Hardison

-Ross C. Hardison (born March 29, 1951) is an American biochemist and molecular biologist, currently the T. Ming Chu Professor of Biochemistry and Molecular Biology at the Eberly College of Science, of the Pennsylvania State University.
+Ross C. Hardison (born March 29, 1951) is an American biochemist and molecular biologist.
+He served on the faculty of the Pennsylvania State University for 43 years, and he was the T. Ming Chu Professor of Biochemistry and Molecular Biology in the Eberly College of Science of Penn State from 2005-2023.
+He is currently Professor Emeritus at the Pennsylvania State University.